Process and methods

 Review questions define the scope of the review and therefore must be clear and focused.
 They provide the framework for the design of the literature searches, inform the planning and process of the evidence review, and act as a guide for the development of recommendations by the committee.

 This chapter describes how review questions are developed and agreed.
 It describes the different types of review question and provides examples.
 It also provides information on the different types of evidence and how to plan the evidence review.
 The best approach may vary depending on the topic.
 Options should be considered by the developer, and the chosen approach discussed and agreed with NICE staff with responsibility for quality assurance.
-The approach should be documented in the review protocol (see appendix I) and the guideline, together with the reasons for the choice.
+The approach should be documented in the review protocol (see the appendix on review protocol template) and the guideline, together with the reasons for the choice.

 The number of review questions for each guideline depends on the topic and the breadth of the scope.
 However, it is important that the total number of review questions: